 Residents, County Council members, local watershed groups and state employees attended the two-hour session at the Higher Education and Applied Technology Center.

 Last year, the Department of Public Works received a $40,000 grant from the U.S. Environmental Protection Agency for an environmental assessment and preparation of a restoration strategy for the watershed.

 A partnership was formed with the Harford County government and other state and federal agencies called the Bush River Study Partnership.
-The purpose of the study was to gather information to determine the past and present condition of the watershed and develop steps toward protecting and enhancing the water quality, aquatic habitats and the overall quality of the watershed.
+The purpose of the study was to gather information to determine the past and present condition of the watershed and to develop steps toward protecting and enhancing the water quality, aquatic habitats and the overall quality of the watershed.
 The county hired the Center for Watershed Protection, a nonprofit organization, to create a management plan.

-Dobson said the county plans to continue to monitor water-quality issues and pursue low-impact development.
+Dobson said the county plans to continue to monitor water-quality issues and to pursue low-impact development.
 "It is a long-term process, regardless," Dobson said.

 The Department of Public Works plans to complete the terms of the EPA grant in the spring.